 Tennessee and New Hampshire are two other states that offer low-tax options.
 Tennessee only taxes interest and dividends, while New Hampshire taxes only dividends and interest earned over $2,400 per person or $4,800 per couple.

 In addition to state taxes, you should also consider the impact of federal taxes on their earnings.
 Social Security benefits are generally not taxed federally, but other types of income may be subject to federal taxation.
 The Internal Revenue Service (IRS) offers a variety of deductions and credits that can lower the federal tax owed.

 Retirees must understand the types of taxes they will be responsible for as they plan their earning strategies.
 Knowing which states have the lowest tax rates can help to keep more money in a retiree’s pocket.
 With careful planning, economic research, and consideration, you can maximize your income and enjoy the fruits of your golden years.

 Property taxes are a significant financial burden that needs to be considered when planning.
 While some states offer seniors property tax exemptions or other incentives, others can be prohibitively expensive.
 To help retirees find the most cost-effective location for their retirement, here is a list of the ten states with the lowest property taxes in 2022 compared to the national average:

 Retirees should remember that these property crime numbers can vary significantly from county to county, as some areas within a state may have higher or lower taxes than others.
-In addition, many states also offer property tax exemptions and other incentives for seniors, so it is always important to check with your local government to see what options are available.
-Taking advantage of these incentives can help save even more money.

 The cost of living in potential states should be the primary consideration when creating an earning strategy.
 By researching and understanding the taxes in each state, you can better determine where to live, maximizing your overall financial well-being.